kreier/timeline/history/README.md

 # History of timeline projects

-With my retirement in 2023 I completed 3 timelines as graphic document to better align events in the flow of time and visualize connections between people and events.
+With my retirement starting on June 10th, 2023 I started this repository to create a as graphic document to better align events in the flow of time and visualize connections between people and events.
 These are:

-- Timeline 4026 BCE - 2050 CE, a.k.a. "the big one"
+- Timeline 4026 BCE - 2050 CE to be stretched over four A4 landscape papers
 - Timeline 1000 BCE - 607 BCE, the kings in the two-tribe nation of Judah and the 10-tribe nation of Israel
-- You figure this out yourself

 ## Inspirations